 Notarising your document without stamped paper

-If your lawyer sends you the document in electronic form to be printed in Australia, you will probably only be able to print it on paper that is readily available in Australia – such as A4, although in our experience this has not been an issue as the document may need to be formally “stamped” or marked once it reaches the intended destination country and the relevant duty has been paid.
+If your lawyer sends you the document as an electronic file to be printed in Australia, you will probably only be able to print it on paper that is readily available in Australia – such as A4, although in our experience this has not been an issue as the document may need to be formally “stamped” or marked once it reaches the intended destination country and the relevant duty has been paid.

-In the past, clients have purchased stamps from Australia Post and attached those stamps to their document!
+In the past, clients have purchased stamps from Australia Post and attached those stamps to their documents!
 However, we suspect that this will not satisfy the requirements of any foreign country with respect to their local duty liability.
-We DO NOT recommend this course of action without proper and competent legal advice from a lawyer admitted in the intended destination country.
+We DO NOT recommend this course of action without proper and competent legal advice from a lawyer admitted to practise in the intended destination country.

 FAQs for documents requiring notary public services

 If you have questions regarding documents for your intended destination country, please review the frequently asked questions here or call our office on 02 9687 8885 to speak to our notary public.

 - Do you have stamp paper or bonded paper?

 - Do you have any templates for what the document needs to look like or the wording?